jcolag/silver-bat-01-seeking-refuge/text/03-ropes.md

 Ohhhh, crap.
 Oh crap oh crap oh crap.
 This is how I'm going to d---

 No, get it together, kid!
-Let them see weakness and they'll eat me alive.
+Let them see weakness, and they'll eat me alive.

 "Bertie, even your wings out.
 You don't want to stall at that speed," Mom explains over the radio.
 "Also, your heart rate and galvanic skin response..."